-- 3.9 The current economic outlook and structure of market interest rates and government debt yields have several key treasury management implications (further detail in Annex 2): - Counterparty risks remain elevated - Investment returns are likely to remain relatively low during 2015/16 and beyond; - Borrowing interest rates have been volatile during 2014 following the release of good and bad news promoting optimism, and pessimism in financial markets.
-During July to October 2014, an accumulation of negative news has led to an overall trend of falling rates.
-The policy of avoiding new borrowing by reducing cash balances has served well over the last few years.
+- 3.9 The current economic outlook and structure of market interest rates and government debt yields have several key treasury management implications (further detail in Annex 2): - Counterparty risks appear to have eased but market sentiment remains changing and economic forecasts uncertain. - Investment returns are likely to remain relatively low during 2016/17 and beyond; - Borrowing interest rates have been volatile during 2015 following the release of good and bad news promoting optimism, and pessimism in financial markets.
+Gilt yields have continued to remain at historically low levels during 2015.
+The policy of avoiding new borrowing by running down spare cash balances, has served well over the last few years.
 However, this will be carefully reviewed to avoid incurring higher borrowing costs in later times, when authorities will not be able to avoid new borrowing to finance new capital expenditure and/or to refinance maturing debt; - There will remain a cost of carry to any new borrowing which causes an increase in investments as this will incur a revenue loss between borrowing costs and investment returns.